mozilla/data-docs/src/cookbooks/bigquery-airflow.md

 In this example, the `bqetl_clients_ids` DAG and the created query will be executed on a daily basis at 02:00 UTC.

-Run `./script/generate_airflow_dags` to generate the Airflow DAG.
+Run `./script/generate_airflow_dags` to generate the Airflow DAG or generate the DAG using the [`bqetl` CLI](https://github.com/mozilla/bigquery-etl#the-bqetl-cli):
+`bqetl dag generate bqetl_clients_ids`.
 Task dependencies that are defined in bigquery-etl and dependencies to stable tables are determined automatically.
 Generated DAGs are written to the `dags/` directory and will be automatically detected and scheduled by Airflow once the changes are committed to master in `bigquery-etl`.